StefanoSamele/HiddenMarkovModelPoSTagger/README.md

 ```
 P(t_i|w_i)= P(w_i|t_i)P(t_i|t_i-1)
 ```
-where P(x|y) is the conditional probability of an event x given the event y.
+where P(w_i|t_i) is the probability of seeing the w_i given the tag t_i; P(t_i|t_i-1) is the probability of seeing a tag t at time i given the tag t_i-1 at the previous time.
+Of course, P(x|y) is the conditional probability of an event x given the event y.

-Given a word w, the problem is to find the tag which maximizes the above probability;
+Given a word w, the task is to find the tag which maximizes the above probability;
 the problem is addressed in two steps:
 - Calculate all the possible probabilities;
 - Maximize the sequence of possible tags with a dynamic programming technique through the Viterbi Algorithm.

-The calculation of and is based on the simple count of the occurrences in the corpus.
+The calculation of  P(w_i|t_i) and P(t_i|t_i-1) is simply based on the count of the occurrences in the corpus.
 A well known issue is the handling of unknown words.
 Here we follow what is presented in *A second-order Hidden Markov Model for part-of-speech tagging*, paragraph 2.2, by Scott M. Thede and Mary P. Harper, published in *Proceedings of the 37th annual meeting of the Association for Computational Linguistics on Computational Linguistics*
 (pages 175-182).
 The main idea is to give a word a tag according to his suffix.
 By this term we simply mean the final sequence of characters of a word.

-We implemented this algorithm inside the HmmTagger class; the two main methods are *train* and *viterbi*.
+We implemented this two steps solution inside the HmmTagger class; the two main methods are *train* and *viterbi*.

 ## Results